-Hi parents!
 I know some of my readers are parents of children with special needs, and as such, you may have had to delve into the world of Applied Behavior Analysis, or ABA.
 If your child receives behavior therapy, chances are you may have come across some terms you didn’t quite understand.
-Even though the main focus of Tutor in Tinseltown isn’t applied behavior analysis, I came across this ABA glossary by Tameika Meadows and wanted to share it with you all to give you some tools for navigating the world of ABA.

-This glossary is a collection of ABA terms that are helpful to know as a professional or parent.

-For an easy-to-access PDF version for this blog post, you can join my parenting membership program, the Clever Kid Curriculum!

-Click any letter of the alphabet below to jump to that section.

-*No. 5:* Hi parents!
-I know some of my readers are parents of children with special needs, and as such, you may have had to delve into the world of Applied Behavior Analysis, or ABA.
-If your child receives behavior therapy, chances are you may have come across some terms you didn’t quite understand.
-Even though the main focus of Tutor in Tinseltown isn’t applied behavior analysis, I came across this ABA glossary by Tameika Meadows and wanted to share it with you all to give you some tools for navigating the world of ABA.
+Even though the main focus of Tutor in Tinseltown isn’t applied behavior analysis, I wanted to share this glossary of ABA terminology with you to give you some tools for navigating the world of ABA.

 This glossary is a collection of ABA terms that are helpful to know as a professional or parent.

 For an easy-to-access PDF version for this blog post, you can join my parenting membership program, the Clever Kid Curriculum!

 Click any letter of the alphabet below to jump to that section.